top of page

 Mystery of Monochrome: Unraveling Iconic Football Kits in Black and White

 When we think about football kits, vibrant colours usually come to mind.
-The bright reds, deep blues, and striking yellows creates an identity for the club and their fans.
+The bright reds, deep blues, and striking yellows create an identity for the club and its fans.
 But what happens when you take away those colours and present these iconic kits in black and white?
 Suddenly, they transform into a riddle—a mystery of shapes, patterns, and forms that challenge that identity.
-This blog post will explore the captivating world of football kits presented through the black and white photography in programmes which was the usual way to see those kits in print and on TV and see if we can identify teams or the colours they represent.
+This blog post will explore the captivating world of football kits presented through black and white photography in programmes.
+This was the usual way to see those kits in print and on TV.
+Join us as we identify teams and the colours they represent.

 A team photo from a 1950's programme - is it red, blue or something else?